Settore disciplinare: Salute, sicurezza, disabilità, lavoro e cura

 Progetto di ricerca

-The teaching profession is characterized by high exposure to stressors and a significant risk of burnout.
-Understanding how to preserve teachers’ well-being is therefore crucial, as it enables them to deliver quality education, in line with the goals set by the 2030 Agenda.
-Although teachers operate within environments marked by both symmetrical and asymmetrical social dynamics, psychological and organizational research has traditionally emphasized individual and managerial perspectives, underestimating the impact of everyday social interactions.
-This dissertation aims to shed light on these social aspects, exploring teachers’ well-being across different school levels and within higher education.
-Overall, it proposes a multidimensional view of teacher well-being, rooted in social, organizational, and individual dynamics.
+The teaching profession is characterized by high exposure to stressors and a substantial risk of burnout and work-related stress.
+This condition may compromise the ability to provide high-quality education, a priority emphasized by the 2030 Agenda.
+For this reason, it is crucial to better understand which factors can be addressed to preserve teachers’ well-being.
+Although teachers operate in environments deeply shaped by social dynamics, psychological and organizational literature has traditionally favoured individual and organizational perspectives, underestimating the impact of social dynamics within school and university settings.
+This thesis aims to shed further light on this issue by proposing a view of teacher well-being as a multidimensional construct rooted in social, organizational, and individual dynamics.

-The third study, based on 18 interviews with university lecturers, explores motivations and experiences related to the adoption of inclusive and innovative teaching practices.
-Results emphasize the importance of training, adequate spaces, and financial resources in supporting innovative and inclusive activities.
-Nevertheless, lecturers demonstrate strong enthusiasm and proactivity, acknowledging their role in fostering student inclusion.
+Finally, the third study, based on 18 interviews, explores the motivations and experiences of university teachers in adopting inclusive and innovative teaching practices.
+Training, physical learning spaces, and financial resources emerge as key elements supporting such practices.
+Despite existing constraints, teachers display enthusiasm and proactivity, acknowledging their role in promoting student inclusion.

 Pubblicazioni

 • Negri, I., Pistoresi, B., Gamberini, M. C., & Mecugni, D. (2023).
-Building an inclusive environment: exploring lecturers’ experience in inclusive and innovative academia.
-DEMB WORKING PAPER SERIES.
-(WORKING PAPER)
+Building an inclusive environment: Exploring lecturers’ experience in inclusive and innovative academia (DEMB Working Paper Series).